ipld/specs/block-layer/codecs/dag-pb.md

 In Go, this is the only way, which implies that is is impossible to path through nodes that don't name their links.
 Also neither the Data section nor the Links section/metadata are accessible through paths.

 In the JavaScript implementation, there is an additional way to path through the data.
 It's based purely on the structure of object, i.e. `/Links/<index>/Hash/…`.
-This way you have direct access to the `Data`, `Links`, and `size` fields, e.g. `/Links/<index>/Hash/Data`.
+This way you have direct access to the `Data` and `Links` fields, e.g. `/Links/<index>/Hash/Data`.

 These two ways of pathing can be combined, so you can access e.g. the `Data` field of a named link via `/<name/Data`.
 You can also use both approaches within a single path, e.g. `/<name1>/Links/0/Hash/Data` or `/Links/<index>/Hash/<name>/Data`.
 When using the DAG API in js-ipfs, then the pathing over the structure has precedence, so you won't be able to use named pathing on a named link called `Links`, you would need to use the index of the link instead.